 Ling Long Chinese is an online Mandarin courses and are easy to follow with videos and exercises.
 The first level is free.
 The others are fee based.
 Ling Long offered 50 of Uplifters team leaders a free scholarship and 10% discount to any potential student mentioning Uplifters!

 I personally really like the fact that my domestic worker is active and enjoys her day-off by doing something fulfilling.
-Examples of domestic workers running, hiking, and learning new skills is inspiring and we can contribute by helping them achieve something wonderful.
+Examples of domestic workers running, hiking, and learning new skills are inspiring and we can contribute by helping them achieve something wonderful.
 I feel it is a part of our role as an employer to guide them and support them.

 And since domestic workers may have a bit more time off available in Hong Kong for 2019 (see article from the Asia Times), this topic could not come at a better time!